wdv4758h/pypy-extradoc/blog/draft/tm.rst

 might be simpler, but you still have to learn and use subtle locking patterns or a complex inter-process library, which is overkill for the purpose.
-I would even argue that this is similar to how we might feel a priori that automatic memory management is overkill in small programs
+I would even argue that this is similar to how we might feel a priori that automatic memory management is unnecessary in small programs
---- of course anyone who wrote a number of 15-line Python scripts knows this to be wrong.
-This is even *so* wrong that the opposite is obvious
-nowadays: it makes no sense whatsoever to manage object lifetimes explicitly in most small scripts.
+--- but of course anyone who wrote a number of 15-line Python scripts knows this to be wrong.
+This is even *so* wrong that the opposite is obvious nowadays: it makes no sense whatsoever to manage object lifetimes explicitly in most small scripts.
+A garbage collector is not overkill; it is part of the basics that you expect.

 (I think the same will eventually be true for using multiple CPUs, but the correct solution will take time to mature, like garbage collectors